ITMmalaria/wbc_depletion/README.md

 The Nextflow pipeline ([nf-core/rnaseq v3.14.0](https://nf-co.re/rnaseq/3.14.0/)) was run using Nextflow version 24.04.4 that was manually installed (`curl -s https://get.nextflow.io | bash `), but it could also be added to the conda environment instead (`conda install -c bioconda -n wbc_depletion nextflow`).

 For the downstream expression analyses in R, an `renv` environment was created.
 You can re-use it in R by opening the R project file in the root directory (`wbc_depletion_repo.Rproj`) and then running `renv::restore()` (after installing the `renv` package).
-For more info, check the [renv documentation](https://rstudio.github.io/renv/articles/renv.html).
+For more info on how to recreate an renv environment, check the [renv documentation](https://rstudio.github.io/renv/articles/renv.html).

 ## Input data and data availability

 The raw fastq files should be placed inside the `./data/fastq` folder.
 Due to the sensitive nature of human genetic data, only the _Plasmodium knowlesi_ reads - obtained by mapping against a concatenated human-_P. knowlesi_ reference genome and filtering the bam file on the parasite chromosomes/regions - were made available.
+These FASTQ files can be found on NCBI's Gene Expression Omnibus under accession [GSE294674](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE294674), alongside count tables (also available in this repository, see [Output and results](#output-and-results)).

 Reference files can be downloaded by running (`./scripts/0_download_refs.sh`).